changqi1/DeepRec/modelzoo/benchmark/README.md

 - `test model` : which models you need to benchmark, like `- WDL`.
 These models can be added or deleted according to the benchmark needs.
 The default value is all six models that need to be benchmarked : `DLRM WDL DeepFM DSSM DIEN DIN`

-- `model_batchsize` : batchsize of all models, like `WDL: 512`.
-The corresponding value is set in the model.
-It is only displayed here and cannot be set.
+- `model_batchsize` : batch size of all models, like `WDL: 512`.
+Please keep the same batch size as used in model training.
+It is only used to calculate throughput and cannot be used to set training parameters.

 - `modelArgs` : parameters of deeprec benchmark, like `--emb_fusion true`, the default is null.